 Treatment is not a short-term process.
 It consists of two primary phases, detoxification and rehabilitation.
 The detoxification is a treatment meant to wean the patient slowly off the drugs.
 Decreasing amounts of the drug or a substitute drug from the same class with less addictive qualities is given to the patient daily until the dose is so low that complete stoppage no longer causes painful withdrawal symptoms to occur.

 Once the detoxification period is completed, the patient enters into a prescription drug abuse rehabilitation facility.
 The facility is geared toward keeping the patient clear of drugs while the patient undergoes intensive one-on-one and group therapy sessions with a certified medical professional.
-Call 1-800-928-9139, 24 hours a day to find a rehab facility that fits your needs.

 Medication may also be used during the treatment process to lower the effects of any withdrawal symptom experienced, or to help stabilize the patient’s body chemistry back to normal levels.